 Keep plastic grocery bags tidy and ready to reuse with an easy to sew plastic bag dispenser.
 This tutorial has thorough instructions and photos, perfect for beginners!

-Make a plastic bag holder for all those unruly bags you bring home from the grocery store.
+Make a plastic bag holder for all those unruly grocery bags you bring home from the grocery store.
 This dispenser makes it easy to grab a bag to dispose of smelly diapers and dog poo, or anything else you might need a bag for!

 This project is a great seller at craft fairs and farmers markets.
 Make them in a variety of colors to match every home’s style and décor.
 They are wonderful gifts too!

-Supplies for Plastic Bag Dispenser
+Supplies to Sew a Plastic Bag Dispenser

 - Fabric (18″ x 22″)